pzzd/statistics-probability/notes/statistics.md

 Example: With a dataset of {2, 2, 4, 4}, the mean is 3.
 MAD is
 (|2-3| + |2-3| + |4-3| + |4-3|) / 4 = 4/4 = 1

+## Two-way tables

+A two-way table has two variables, one on each axis.
+It has a join distribution along two dimensions.

+Marginal distribution focuses on one dimesion.
+It is labeled at the margin of the two-way table.
+It is the total at the end of the row or column, and it could be a count or percentage.

+Conditional distribution is the distribution of one variable given the other variable: that is, an entire single column or row.
+Usually a percentage is used, calculatged with the row or column total.